Alberto Rizzo

 Alberto Rizzo (May 2, 1931 – October 9, 2004), was an Italian photographer and painter.
 He was born in La Spezia, outside of Rome.
 Rizzo studied painting, design, and graphic arts at the famed Accademia delle Belle Arti di Brera, Milan.
-Rizzo was also trained as a classical ballet dancer in Italy and France working with great choreographers such as Maurice Bejart.
+Rizzo was also trained as a classical ballet dancer in Italy and France working with great choreographers such as Maurice Béjart.
 He came to America in 1960 at the invitation of Hermes Pan.
 He started off his American career in California, working with Fred Astaire among others.